salamanetwork/tutocpp20/README.md

         So, finally I decided to note down and keep logging my progress, maybe I hope it will help me and some people too.

 ###### For Future Me:
-        - You Really, Done A good Job Here.
+        - You Really, Did A Great Job Here 💪.
+        - You Should Know When You Must Stop! 🫷.
-        - You Love Classic Programming At The Most.
+        - You Love Classic Programming At The Most 😍.
-        - You Love C-Style Syntax Programming Forever.
+        - You Love C-Style Syntax Programming Forever 🥰.
-        - Keep It Up, HALAL Way!
+        - Keep It Up, HALAL Way! 😉.
+        - AI Keeps Eyes On You, But It Will Never Beat You 😜.

 ## Utilities: